 LNP Media Group offers a range of holiday options and special editions in print.
 The Thanksgiving edition of LNP is the largest and most anticipated newspaper of the year, stuffed full of holiday deals, coupons, and sales.
 Lancaster County businesses know that this annual tradition is a favorite with local customers, and print can work in tandem with digital for an even bigger impact.

 Black Friday: Retail’s Biggest Day of the Year

-When it comes to bargain shoppers, Lancaster County has come to expect the biggest and best deals on Black Friday.
+When it comes to bargain shopping, Lancaster County consumers have come to expect the biggest and best deals on Black Friday.
 As retail traditions continue to change, more Black Friday sales are happening in-store AND on digital media.
-While crowded sales have been part of the holiday tradition in previous years, when health concerns loom, it is time to develop creative ways to allow customers and clients to access the best deals without facing crowds.
+While crowded sales have been part of the holiday tradition in previous years, businesses are increasingly developing creative ways to allow customers and clients to access the best deals without facing crowds.
 Online sales may also bring in more shoppers who were unable (or unwilling) to brave the crowds in years past.

 Here are some ways businesses in Lancaster County can make the most of Black Friday using digital media.